 He fell to one knee as he came through the Gate.
 The nausea was worse than ever and it took a moment to catch his breath.
 He looked around and to his left was water, as far as the eye could see.
-The booming of the surf was at least familiar, and the sky looked more or less the right shade, so he lowered his guard a bit.
-Took a moment to compose himself, make sure everything was working.
+The booming of the surf was at least familiar, and the sky looked more or less the right shade.
 To the right was jungle, a riotous profusion of sound and color.
 Tropical, he thought with a smile.
 You always could pick 'em, Anna.

 So, first things first.
 He checked his weapon, wincing at the charge on his pulse rifle, and checked his other stuff.
 Everything seemed in order.
-He scanned the area, carefully looking for any sign of movement or hostiles but could see nothing, other than various birds and the usual kinds of creatures.
+He scanned the area, carefully looking for any sign of movement or hostiles but could see nothing other than various birds.
 He looked back at the Gate and saw that it was quiet now, maybe inert.
 Thank you, he mouthed to anyone who was listening, and then sat down with his back to it, exhausted.
 He felt like shit.

 Later he stirred- had he fallen asleep?- and noticed the day seemed to have moved on.
 He was sore but otherwise feeling better, so he got to his feet with a grimace and started moving.
 The jungle was the same everywhere he looked, and the beach he was on seemed to be a sheltered cove, he could see the headland forming a sort of half moon.
 Cozy.
 He skirted the jungle for a bit, looking for any sign, but there was nothing.
 Then he saw it.
 Something sticking up from the sand.
 Was it... yes!
 A proximity alarm.
 Hope flared in his chest- it had to be Anna!
 Who else?
 The beacon had brought him here, to this place... it had to be her.